sedoo/unidoo/README.md

 ### Publishing of the online application

-The publishing if the library is an automated mechanism based on Github workflow system.
+The publishing of the library is an automated mechanism based on Github workflow system.
 No other method should be used.
 After each push on the *main* branch, the online application is launched.